HarishB99/ip/README.md

 # Bhaymax project

-This project was made from a template for a greenfield Java project provided in NUS CS2103T, which was named after the Java mascot _Duke_.
+This project was made from a template for a greenfield Java project provided in NUS CS2103T (see [here](https://github.com/nus-cs2103-AY2425S2/ip)), which was named after the Java mascot _Duke_.
 Given below are instructions on how to use this project.

 ## Setting up in Intellij